kontent-ai/model-generator-js/README.md

 });
 ```

+## FAQ

+- If you are getting the `The Subscription API is not supported in your plan` error, set the `isEnterpriseSubscription` option to false

 ## CLI Configuration

 - `projectId` - Id of the Kontent project
 - `apiKey`- Management API Key
+- `isEnterpriseSubscription` - Indicates if enterprise subscription endpoint can be used to export data.
 - `addTimestamp`- Indicates if timestamp is added to generated models
 - `elementResolver`- Name resolver for elements.
 Available options are: `camelCase`, `pascalCase`, `snakeCase`
 - `contentTypeFileResolver`- Name resolver for content type filenames.
 Available options are: `camelCase`, `pascalCase`, `snakeCase`